DevExpress/devextreme-documentation/concepts/05 Widgets/Gantt/00 Getting Started with Gantt/10 Add the Gantt Widget to a Page.md

 [note]

-The **Gantt** widget is a jQuery DevExtreme widget, and thus requires common DevExtreme resources (listed below) to be included in your page.
+The **Gantt** UI component is a jQuery DevExtreme UI component, and thus requires common DevExtreme resources (listed below) to be included in your page.

     <!--HTML-->
     <!-- DevExtreme themes -->